Who can deposit in the SDR?

 Is there a limit to the size of a deposit?

 There are no strict upper limits to the size of an SDR deposit.
 For web-based deposit, 8-10 GB is a practical upper size limit for uploading and downloading content using a web browser (over the http protocol).
 Your experience may vary depending on number of files, relative size of each, available network bandwidth, etc.

-If you have a larger deposit (over 10GB), please contact the SDR Team to develop a plan for making the deposit.
+If you have a larger deposit (over 10GB), please read about our Globus service and contact the SDR Team to develop a plan for making the deposit.
 A minimum of 20 business days is required for processing a large deposit and publishing it to a persistent URL (PURL).

 What is a PURL?

 A PURL is the online location, the persistent URL, for a piece of content deposited in the SDR.
 It provides a reliable citation and ready access (as permitted), and is linked from the content's catalog record in SearchWorks.
 Here is an example: http://purl.stanford.edu/zc193vn8689.
 Read more on this topic at PURLs and DOIs.

 Does the SDR offer DOIs?

 Yes, the SDR now has the ability to provide DOIs, issued by DataCite, for deposited content.
 You can also obtain a subscription-based account for minting your own DOIs directly.
 For more information, visit the DOI Services page or contact email@example.com.

 Does the SDR offer usage metrics or other analytics about my deposits, such as number of page hits, file downloads, or referring sites?

 How is the SDR different from other data repositories, such as Dryad, Figshare, GenBank, PubMed, ICPSR, or Dataverse?
 Why should I deposit in the SDR as opposed to, or in addition to, other data repositories?